 - generally, support the IIWR-MB team in planning, and reporting on events

-- commit to contributing to sharing information while at CSW on social media, etc.
+- commit to contributing to sharing information during the CSW on social media, etc.

 - actively participate in reporting back